31 Aug The One Thing You MUST Do the Moment You Quit or Get Fired!

 6. Dream.
 When was the last time you sat down and dreamed huge, without someone telling you were crazy?
 Go out in nature, maybe lie out on your back and stare at the clouds.
 Think of the craziest, biggest (and smallest) dreams you’ve ever imagined.
 What did you use to imagine before the world told you it wasn’t possible?
 Go back to your days as a five-year-old if you must.
 Write everything down.
 No filtering.
 Notice how it feels.

 7. Learn about yourself.
 All these steps are designed to help you better understand who you are – to help you find the things you may have never realized you were looking for.
 To understand your values, strengths, natural talents, passions and figuring out how you actually define success (instead of the BS scripted societal version most of us are running off of).
 Something that most people never make the time to do.
 That’s not going to be you.
 Learn with no expectation and no agenda.
 Only under those conditions is where one’s purpose can emerge.

 You might also want to check out our Live Off Your Passion Guided-Discovery course.
 Most of the above steps, the TEDx framework and a ton more are covered in some deep detail.
-It’s not a bad place to start, especially to serve as a roadmap during a time where specific guidance and step-by-step directions can help a ton.
-But more important than anything is that you start learning, any way you can.
+It’s not a bad place to start, especially to serve as a road map during a time where specific guidance and step-by-step directions can help a ton.
+But more important than anything, start learning, any way you can.
 More details below.

 “Great minds have purposes, others have wishes.” – Washington Irving